-- Start researching marketing attribution. - Find out if your marketing platform includes marketing automation. - If the platform has an automation tool, consider using it for high-traffic channels. - Share your findings with the sales team and use them to re-focus your strategy.
+- · Start by researching marketing attribution. - Find out if your marketing platform includes marketing automation. - If the platform has an automation tool, consider using it for hightraffic channels. - Share your findings with the sales team and use them to refocus your strategy.

-Level 1 basic marketing attribution
+Basic marketing attribution